aski97/federated-learning-clients-server-simulation/README.md

 This sequence is iterated for a predetermined number of rounds, at the end of which, clients send the server accuracy and loss data of the federated model before closing the connection with the server.

 ###  Server
+The server is defined by the abstract class [TCPServer](/src/TCPServer.py).
+The constructor of the class takes 3 input parameters:
++ server_address: Address of the server.
++ number_clients: Number of clients participating in federated training.
++ number_rounds: Number of rounds in federated training.

+The method to be implemented in the abstract class is:
++ get_skeleton_model(): Returns the skeleton of the Keras model.

+Once the TCPServer class is implemented and instantiated with its parameters, the ```run()``` function should be executed to run the server.

-The server is implemented in the file [TCPServer.py](/src/TCPServer.py).
-When the script is executed, a socket is opened at the specified address, in our case, localhost:12345, and three threads are created:
+The server opens a socket at the specified address, in our case, localhost:12345, and three threads are created:

 + A thread, **thread_client_connections**, listens to accept client connections.
 It accepts up to a number of connections equal to *number_clients*.
 For each connected client, a *client_thread* is associated with it to handle communication.
 + A thread, **thread_fl_algorithms**, manages rounds for federated learning.
 Once all clients send their weights, it calculates the average of all weights and sends the new model to the clients.